Matt-Hayter/Biological-Models-WebApp/README.md

 # Biological Models Visualizer - Web Application

 ## Description
-Visualizer for population models (predator-prey, competing species) and infectious disease spread models (SIR, SEIDR).
+This is a visualizer for population models (predator-prey, competing species) and infectious disease spread models (SIR, SEIDR - COVID).
 Select model, configure parameters, and run simulations - dynamic bar and line charts will visualize the model's development over appropriate time periods.
 Model parameters range from degree of competition between species to disease infectious periods - you can follow the parameter suggestions or have a play around yourself, and observe how each parameter affects the simulation.
 Create an account to save interesting parameter presets for each model.

 URL: https://www.biologicalmodelsvisualizer.com